cerenkuru/cerenkuru/README.md

 - 👩🏼‍💻 I'm currently working on Front End

-- 👾 I'm currently learning React.js and Vue.js
+- 👾 I'm currently learning React.js like crazy

 - 📂 All of my projects are available at https://github.com/cerenkuru